-Head north from Port Augusta in south Australia and they’re everywhere.
+Head north from Port Augusta and they’re everywhere.
 Crumbling homes, busted windmills, lone chimneys.
-You can take the Stuart Highway northwest toward Coober Pedy, or the Outback Highway toward Marree, but each horizon brings just the same scattering of dead farms and lost stories.
+You can take the Stuart Highway northwest towards Coober Pedy, or the Outback Highway towards Marree, but each horizon brings just the same scattering of dead farms and lost stories.

-Back in June, I set out to photograph some of these abandoned settlements and I was surprised to realize how many there are.
+Back in June I set out to photograph some of these abandoned settlements and I was surprised to realise how many there are.
 They’re all unmarked, too, without plaques or memorials explaining who settled where, or why they were drawn to isolated swaths of salt bush.
 There is a kind of general answer, though—one that takes us back to the 1870s, when European settlers thought South Australia could support an agricultural bread basket like that of the American Midwest.
-They moved out there in droves, only to lose farms to drought and dust storms.
+They moved out there in their thousands, only to lose farms to drought and dust storms.
 But the interesting thing is that they’d been warned, in a way that feels frustratingly familiar in 2019.

 By studying the native vegetation, Goyder produced a map of long term rainfall.
 It was known as Goyder’s Line, and it traced along the South Australian coastline into Victoria.
 According to the map, any land south of the line could be farmed because rainfall in those areas was reliable.
 Any land north of the line, on the other hand—meaning most of the state—should only be used for grazing livestock.
 Grains, vegetables, and fruit weren’t sustainable crops in the state’s north, meaning large towns were unfeasible.
 And while it now seems miraculous, the government sided with Goyder and the Waste Lands Alienation Act was officiated in 1872: allowing farmers to only purchase land on credit if they were buying south of the line.